Prof Undine Weber (Head of the School of Languages and Literatures)

-While teaching has been my main focus in my job for a long time, I have in recent years increased my research output (to some extent stimulated by my interaction with my postgraduates), including a book publication in 2007 (as first co-editor).
-While my research often revolves around 20th century German literature, my more current publications engage with academic aspects of teaching.
-I am also very interested in the theory and practice of translation.
+While teaching has been her main focus in her job for a long time, she increased her research output in recent years (to some extent stimulated by her interaction with her postgraduates), including a book publication in 2007 (as first co-editor).
+While her research often revolves around 20th century German literature, her more current publications engage with academic aspects of teaching and learning.
+She is also very interested in the theory and practice of translation.

 2007 Weber, Undine S.; Wozniak, Janina (eds.).
 Kultur- und Literaturvermittlung.
 Festschrift für Werner Krueger.
 Stellenbosch: SUN PReSS.
 186pp.
 ISBN 978-1-920109-25-7.